Get your digital card immediately

 You can only bring e-cigarettes into Sweden for personal use and if you are 18 or older.

-You can bring the equivalent of 4700 SEK duty free if you are entering the country by plane or ferry or 3300 SEK duty free if you are entering by another route.
-However, this does not apply to bringing in liquid for e-cigarettes that contains nicotine.
-The scope for tax exemption for liquid containing nicotine is up to 20 mL per person.
-Liquid exceeding that amount is not duty free.
+You can bring the equivalent of up to 5000 SEK duty free if you are entering the country for tourist purposes by air or ferry, or up to 3500 SEK if you are entering by another route.
+However, this does not apply to bringing in liquid for e-cigarettes that contain nicotine.

 Sweden uses Central European Time (CET) that has an 8-hour time difference with Japan.
 This means that the time is 8 hours behind the time in Japan.
 Daylight Saving Time is from the last Sunday of March until the last Sunday of October.
 During this period, the clocks go forward an hour, so there is only a 7-hour time difference.
 Be careful not to miss your flight or train.